Corporatism: Netherlands

 Under the Dutch polder model, the Social and Economic Council of the Netherlands (Sociaal-Economische Raad, SER) was established by the 1950 Industrial Organisation Act (Wet op de bedrijfsorganisatie).
 It is led by representatives of unions, employer organizations, and government appointed experts.
 It advises the government and has administrative and regulatory power.
 It oversees Sectoral Organisation Under Public Law (Publiekrechtelijke Bedrijfsorganisatie, PBO) which are similarly organized by union and industry representatives, but for specific industries or commodities.

 Slovenia

 The Slovene National Council, the upper house of the Slovene Parliament, has 18 members elected on a corporatist basis.

 Western Europe

 Generally supported by nationalist and social-democratic political parties, social corporatism developed in the post-World War II period, influenced by Christian democrats and social democrats in Western European countries such as Austria, Germany, the Netherlands, Denmark, Finland, Norway and Sweden.
 Social corporatism has also been adopted in different configurations and to varying degrees in various Western European countries.

 The Nordic countries have the most comprehensive form of collective bargaining, where trade unions are represented at the national level by official organizations alongside employers' associations.
 Together with the welfare state policies of these countries, this forms what is termed the Nordic model.
-Less extensive models exist in Austria and Germany which are components of Rhine capitalism.
+Austria, however, exhibits an equally comprehensive but more sectorally organized system of collective bargaining, supported by a highly institutionalized framework of social partnership.
+A less extensive model exists in Germany (Rhine capitalism).